Berea-College-CSC-226/2024-fall-csc-226-p01-final-project-p01-main/README.md

 ### ❗Reflection
 In three to four well-written paragraphs, address the following (at a minimum):
-- Why did you select the project that you did?
+- Why did you select the project that you did? i loved coming up with logic for this game.
+It interested me knowing that I could turn a simple game that play face to face into a computer game.
+- I wanted to make it visually appealing and make features that made the game simple and easy for anyone to play wether you are a beginner or are familiar with the game.
 - How closely did your final project reflect your initial design?
+My final project follows pretty well with my intial design.
+The only differences are that I was able to add more features to the game making it more user friendly.
+I didn't plan to do that in the beginning but it made more and more sense to do that as i moved forward.
 - What did you learn from this process?
 - What was the hardest part of the final project?
+The hardest part of the final project for me was working with the frontend part of my game.
+I haven't spent a lot of time making a user interface but with the help of my TA's and friends I was able to get connected to the right resources to help me complete my project.
 - What would you do differently next time, knowing what you know now?
 - (For partners) How well did you work with your partner?
 What made it go well?
 What made it challenging?